 Bohring-Opitz Syndrome is an extremely rare genetic syndrome.
-There are approximately 150-200 cases worldwide.
+There are fewer than 200 cases worldwide.
 This syndrome is diagnosed by genetic testing and is a mutation in the ASXL1 gene.
 The leading cause of death is respiratory infections.
 Children with BOS can have feeding difficulties, recurring respiratory infections, sleep apnea, developmental delay, failure to thrive, abnormal hair density and length, Wilm’s Tumors, brain abnormalities, silent aspiration, and the list goes on.

 BOS Key Features